codenvy-legacy/sdk/README.md

 The IDE is a browser application that has a extensions packaged into it.
 Extensions make use of the platform APIs and run on the Eclipse Che kernel.
 The kernel is a servlet-based framework that loads and manages extensions.
 The kernel can be run in any servlet container.
 Tomcat bundling is provided within Che.
 Tomcat is also included to make startup configuration simpler.

 Che can be installed on any operating system that supports Java 1.7 - desktop, server or cloud.
 It has been tested on Ubuntu, Linux, MacOS and Windows.
 Java, GWT, GIN and Javascript are the core technologies used to build Che.
-Che currently has Runner issues on Windows.
-You will be able to build extensions and launch the IDE, but you will not be able to launch projects into a Runner due to way Java on Windows forks processes.

 ### License
 Che is open sourced under the Eclipse Public License 1.0.